-1. Information Required
+Information Required

-Information as required on the Environmentally Sensitive Area Assessment application and checklist must be provided.
+Information as required by the Environmentally Sensitive Area Assessment Criteria Manual, application, and checklist must be provided.
 Additional information deemed appropriate and necessary to process the application may be required.

 2. Expiration

 Environmentally Sensitive Areas field assessments shall expire after two years of its approval, or if the natural conditions of the ESA have been significantly altered.